 In order to accept the funds, grantees must countersign a grant agreement letter that details the project, budget, and timeline.

-Grantees are required to report back to the IWMF periodically and will work with an IWMF Program Manager and Program Assistant to determine a succinct method of grant reporting.
+Grantees are required to report back to the IWMF periodically and will work with an IWMF Program Manager and Program Coordinator to determine a succinct method of grant reporting.